ibm-cloud-docs/assistant/dialog-actions-client.md

 ![Shows someone asking for a weather forecast, the dialog sending a request to a client app, which sends it to the external service](images/forecast.png)

 Note that the client action calls the `MyWeatherFunction` program, which is a program that the client application runs.
 The client application makes the call to the external web service (`/weather`) to get the actual forecast information.
 The client application then returns the response to the dialog.
-When you add a client action to a dialog, a client application must exist that either does the processing itself or that passes information between your dialog and any external backend services that you want to use.
+When you add a client action to a dialog, a client application must exist that either does the processing itself or that passes information between your dialog and any external back-end services that you want to use.

 ## Procedure
 {: #dialog-actions-client-call}